microsoft/vscode-docs/blogs/2023/06/05/vscode-wasm-wasi.md

 What we do know is that we will further explore the following topics:

-* The WASI team is working on a preview2 of the specification, which we want to support as well.
-Version 2 will change the way a WASI host is implemented.
-However, we are confident that we can keep the API, which is exposed in the WASM execution engine extension, mostly stable.
+* The WASI team is working on a preview2 and preview3 of the specification, which we plan to support as well.
+The new versions will change the way a WASI host is implemented.
+However, we are confident that we can keep our API, which is exposed in the WASM execution engine extension, mostly stable.
 * There is also the [WASIX](https://wasix.org/) effort that extends WASI with additional [operating system-like features](https://wasix.org/docs/api-reference) such as process or futex.
-We want to examine the impact this work has on our effort to execute WebAssembly code in VS Code.
+We will continue to watch this work.
 * Many language servers for VS Code are implemented in languages different than JavaScript or TypeScript.
 We plan to explore the possibility of compiling these language servers to `wasm32-wasi` and running them in VS Code for the Web as well.
 * Improving debugging for Python on the Web.
 We have started to work on this, so stay tuned.
 * Add support so that extension B can run WebAssembly code contributed by extension A. This will, for example, allow arbitrary extensions to execute Python code by reusing the extension that contributed the Python WebAssembly.